Tharun-Yenduri/CMOS-circuit-design-workshop/README.md

   3. When pmos width is 4.7 times the nmos then the vm is lies between pmos of widht 4 times the nmos widht and pmos of width 5 times the nmos width
   4. On increasing the widht of pmos the rise time delay is decreasing,so more area will be available to charge the capacitor and vm is increasing
 ### Day4:
-Noise Margin:Any inverter or any gates can have noise margin i.e cros-talks,glitches and those cross talks and glithces can be handled by handling the noise margin
+- Noise Margin:Any inverter or any gates can have noise margin i.e cros-talks,glitches and those cross talks and glithces can be handled by handling the noise margin

+Fig 22 illustrates the ideal I/O characteristics of inverter with Infinite slope and finite slope

 ![20210914_010425](https://user-images.githubusercontent.com/90343497/133162598-5bac1f25-2b48-4748-86d5-98a6f7be8086.jpg)

+Fig 23 depicts the actual I/O characteristics of inverter and the scale from 0 to Vdd to show the noise margin high and noise margin low

 ![20210914_010521](https://user-images.githubusercontent.com/90343497/133162625-a99cd2ce-c345-46b0-b6b5-080d08dca509.jpg)